JoshMcKin/connection_manager/README.md

 ## Goals
 * Take the lib I've been using finally make something out of it ;)
-* Use connection classes instead of establish_connection on every model to ensure connection pooling
+* Use connection classes, instead of establish_connection on every model, to ensure connection pooling
-* Focus connection management at the model level
+* Use non-adapter specific code.
 * Use the default database.yml as single point for all database configurations (no extra .yml files)
 * When slave objects are used in html helpers like link_to and form_for the created urls match those created using a master object